TheUnlocked/Better-Mixer/README.md

 # Fix linting errors where possible
 npm run lint:fix

-# Build the extension
+# Build the extension with sourcemaps
-# You should usually not need to run this yourself,
+npm run build:dev

-# though it can fix Typescript issues
+# Build the extension without sourcemaps
 npm run build

-# Build the extension and start watching for changes
+# Build the extension with sourcemaps and start watching for changes
 npm run watch

 # Start Firefox with the extension installed